tetsudai/Lively/README.md

 Although the following have not been tested, I am expecting compatibility with:

 - Chrome for iOS
-- Chromium-based Edge

 I cannot guarantee compatibility with:

 - Internet Explorer <9
 - Microsoft non-Chromium based Edge (Trident)

-however, they should in theory work because they support `background-attachment` and `background-size`.

 ***

-_To be continued_